Results of Go Green, Give Green On #Giving Tuesday -- THANK YOU!!

 Named one of America’s top Green Colleges (Princeton Review, 2013), Wittenberg has long been going green by emphasizing campus sustainability.
-You can join the effort by voting for deserving green projects on campus.
-On Tuesday, December 2, 2014, you will have the opportunity to vote for one or all of your favorite Wittenberg projects:
+Thank you to everyone who helped who donated to the following three featured on campus sustainability projects:

 - A beautiful rain garden